saltukalakus/idiomatic-rust-snippets/src/essentials/std-lib/rc.md

 ### `Rc::new`

 The `Rc::new` function is used to create a new reference-counted instance of a value.
-Here is a simple example:

 ```rust
 use std::rc::Rc;